feincms/feincms3/docs/introduction.rst

 Parts and responsibilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To understand feincms3 you'll first have to know about
-django-content-editor_ and django-tree-queries_.

 Django's builtin admin application provides a really good and usable
 administration interface for managing structured content.
 django-content-editor_ extends Django's inlines mechanism with tools and